 - Ratchet wrench

 - Remove the center cap or a hubcap covering the lug nuts from your wheels.
 Get loose the wheel lugs nuts with the appropriate socket and a breaker bar.
-Make sure the tire is still on the ground, preventing the wheel from spinning.
+Ensure the tire is still on the ground, preventing the wheel from spinning.

 - Raise and support your vehicle.
-This can easily be done with a jack and jack stand.
+This can quickly be done with a jack and jack stand.

 - Remove the wheel lugs off once the vehicle is raised and supported.
 When removing the last lug, keep a hand on the wheel and tire, then remove them.

-- Keep an eye out for sensors and hoses that may be connected to the strut and sway bar links.
+- Look for sensors and hoses that may be connected to the strut and sway bar links.
 All of these need to be removed.

 - Sway bar links need to be fixed with a pair of small vise grips or Allen wrench, as this will keep the stud from turning while you remove the nut on the outside.
 Be careful not to damage the link, but you want to ensure you have a good enough grip that it will not let the stud spin.